-If we have listed specific professional or academic qualifications within the job description or during the recruitment process, or if you have listed qualifications as part of your application (whether or not they are required for the role) the College will need to verify that you have these qualifications.
-To do this we will need to see original copies of certificates and we may also contact the awarding body to confirm that the qualifications were awarded.
+If we have listed specific professional or academic qualifications within the job description or during the recruitment process, or if you have listed qualifications as part of your application (and relied on those qualifications to gain the position) the College will need to verify that you have these qualifications.
+To do this we will need to see the original certificate(s) and we may also contact the awarding body to confirm that the qualifications were awarded.